 Where will the facility be located?

-Fufeng USA will acquire a 370-acre greenfield site in the north end of Grand Forks for a facility near other similar agribusinesses.
-This area has been identified as a growth area to be zoned industrial by long-term municipal land use plans.
+Fufeng USA purchased a 370-acre greenfield site in the north end of Grand Forks for their facility near other similar agribusinesses.
+This area had been identified as a growth area to be zoned industrial by long-term municipal land use plans.

 Where will Fufeng USA sell their products?

-Mostly the United States and North America.
-They are a global company and may export some of their products outside the United States.
+Mostly in North America with the majority of those sales occurring in the United States.
+They are a global company and may export some of their products outside North America.

 Why is this facility important to the region?